Battle of Bazentin Ridge: 14 July

-The first battalions of the 110th Brigade of the 21st Division got into the German trenches quickly except for one point on the left, where German machine-gunners held out for twenty minutes, until enveloped from both flanks.
+The first battalions of the 110th Brigade of the 21st Division got into the German trenches quickly except for one point on the left, where German machine-gunners held on for twenty minutes, until enveloped from both flanks.
 The second line was captured by 4:00 a.m. and contact made with the 1st Division on the left.
-The infantry pushed on into Bazentin le Petit Wood with little opposition, except at the north-west corner, where a German party held out all day.
+The infantry pushed on into Bazentin le Petit Wood with little opposition, except at the north-west corner, where a German party resisted all day.
 A defensive flank was formed facing east to stop the Germans opposite the 7th Division retreating to the west.
-At about 6:00 a.m. one battalion advanced into Bazentin le Petit and linked with the 2nd Royal Irish and handed over the village, before digging in from the north end of the village to the north-east of the wood.
+At about 6:00 a.m. one battalion advanced into Bazentin le Petit, linked with the 2nd Royal Irish and handed over the village, before digging in from the north end of the village to the north-east of the wood.
 When a German counter-attack pushed back the Royal Irish, the 100th Brigade troops fell back temporarily into the wood.
 The 7th Division field artillery moved forward and engineers began work to repair tracks across Caterpillar Valley.
 The Fourth Army had advanced onto the Ginchy–Pozières Ridge and captured 1,442 prisoners, including two regimental headquarters.
 Many German corpses could be seen but poor musketry had enabled German troops to escape, the British troops lacking the training to hit soldiers beyond 300 yd.

-Fighting went on in Longueval and Delville Wood under German bombardment and the 26th and 27th brigades of the 9th (Scottish) Division had many casualties.
-Conflicting reports about the capture of Longueval arrived at XIII Corps headquarters and at 4:30 p.m. it became clear that only the south end of the village had been occupied and the 1st South African Regiment was moved up from reserve.
+Fighting went on in Longueval and Delville Wood under German bombardment and the 26th and 27th brigades of the 9th (Scottish) Division suffered many casualties.
+Conflicting reports about the capture of Longueval arrived at XIII Corps HQ and at 4:30 p.m. it became clear that only the south end of the village had been occupied and the 1st South African Regiment was moved up from reserve.
 The attack at Longueval and Delville Wood had lacked sufficient power to capture all of the wood and village, where II Battalion, BIR 16 was reinforced by II Battalion, IR 26 of the 7th Division and a battalion of RIR 99 during the day.
 The relative success of the defenders inhibited the British from ordering a bolder exploitation further west.
 Opposite the 7th and part of the 3rd Division the Germans were found to have disappeared by 10:00 a.m. and some British officers walked up to High Wood unchallenged.
 Watts suggested sending the 91st Brigade from reserve to occupy the wood but was ordered to wait for the cavalry and Haldane was told to keep his reserve brigade ready to receive counter-attacks.